lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 # LaVague Quick Tour

-In this quick tour, we'll show you how you can use the LaVague CLI to perform actions on web from natural language instructions using our Large Action Model.
+In this quick tour, we'll show you how to use the LaVague CLI to perform actions on web from natural language instructions.

+If you prefer to run this quick tour as end-to-end Google Colab notebook, follow [this link](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour-notebook/quick-tour.ipynb)

 !!! note "Pre-requisites"
     - Make sure you've already [installed LaVague](https://docs.lavague.ai/en/latest/docs/get-started/setting-up-la-vague/)